-Insuring your car in the Hawkeye State can be a positive experience, due to the selection of providers offering cheap car insurance in Iowa.
-The average annual cost of car insurance in Iowa is $233 for minimum coverage and $1,234 for full coverage.
-It is the second-cheapest state for basic car insurance in the country, behind Maine.
+Insuring your car in the Hawkeye State can be a positive experience.
+Several insurance companies offer cheap car insurance in Iowa.
+The average annual cost of car insurance in Iowa is $252 for minimum coverage and $1,260 for full coverage.
+Iowa boasts some of the cheapest car insurance on average in the nation.

-However, drivers in Iowa should stay alert.
+Like with all states, if you live in Iowa, stay alert on the roads.
 The National Highway Traffic and Safety Association found that the majority of crashes and deaths in the state are due to drivers swerving off the road in rural areas.
 The state also has one of the highest rates in the country of car collisions with deer.
-Therefore, full car insurance that includes coverage for your vehicle if you strike an animal is recommended.
+Therefore, full car insurance that includes coverage for your vehicle if you strike an animal may be beneficial.

 The cheapest car insurance in Iowa

 Bankrate’s insurance editorial team has obtained current premium information from Quadrant Information Services for the largest insurance companies in Iowa by market share.
 Although finding the cheapest auto insurance in Iowa may be a priority, we also took coverages, discounts and customer satisfaction ratings into consideration.

 If you are looking for the cheapest car insurance in Iowa, you might want to start by getting quotes from these companies:

 |Car insurance company||Average annual premium for minimum coverage||Average annual premium for full coverage|

 |Iowa Farm Bureau||$212||$1,082|

 USAA offers the cheapest auto insurance in Iowa for minimum coverage and full coverage according to our research.
 However, the company only sells insurance to current and retired military members and their immediate family members.
 Although USAA’s eligibility restrictions preclude it from official ranking with J.D.
 Power, the company did earn the highest number of points in the 2020 J.D.
 Power U.S. Auto Insurance Study in the Central region, which includes Iowa.